jimo54/GetCleanProject/Codebook.md

 subject

       Subject
-          Integer values from 1 through 30, which identify the study volunteer in the original data set.
+          Integer values from 1 through 30, which identify the study volunteer associated with the given observation.

 activity